Social Media Policy

 - Protect the institutional voice: Your posts should always remain professional in tone and in good taste.
 No department web site should act as if they represent Misericordia University as a whole, especially on subject matter for which they have little or no administrative responsibility.
 Consider this when naming pages or accounts, selecting a profile picture or icon, and selecting content to post.

-- Icon or Images: All icons or images used to identify official social media pages or those portraying as official pages must be approved by Marketing web content and Cougar Prints staff.
+- Icons, Images, and Geofilters: All icons, images, and geofilters used to identify or enhance official social media pages or those portraying as official pages must be approved by Marketing web Content and Cougar Prints staff.

 - Posting Length: All posts should be relatively short and direct.
 Only in rare cases is a social media outlet the appropriate place to share lengthy, detailed correspondence.

 - Non-MU Posts: Misericordia University does not allow posting of commercial content, promotion of other businesses not affiliated with the university, or solicitation for participation in private studies on its social media sites unless otherwise authorized in advance.
 This includes, but is not limited to, unsolicited discount offers to students, staff, and alumni, rental property availability, personal employment offers, random tagging of content or pages unaffiliated with MU events, selling of personal items such as book or dorm related materials for financial gain, partnerships or agreements and similar activity.
 Fundraising solicitation requests, other than those coming directly from MU or an MU sponsored program are not allowed.
 Non MU posts will be deleted.